deepwater-hooligans/docs/krabbing.md

 * Characters needed: 1+
 * Ship/Items Needed: Gila or better
 * ISK investment needed: 300m-3b
+* Limiting factors: none, run as much as you want
-* Time investment: as much as you want, each filament takes 15-20 minutes
+* Time investment: each filament takes 15-20 minutes
 * Expected profit: 100m/hr (lazy fit) - 350m/hr (high effort fit)
+* Notable risks: if you don't exit the abyss before the timer is up, you die (only abyss on good internet connection)
 * Where to find more info: Minimax Zed, TehExecutor, Krimson Serenity

 ### DED Sites
 * Characters needed: 1+, but better with 2 or more (scanner and DED runner)
 * Ship/Items needed: Active Tank T3C or better
 * ISK investment needed: 500m+
+* Limiting factor: finding sites requires a fair bit of scanning + luck
-* Time investment: as often as you want, but complexes can take between 20-40 minutes
+* Time investment: after scanning (10m-1hr?), complexes usually take between 20-40 minutes
-* Expected profit: hard to estimate but there is always guaranteed ISK in the form of OPE, and drops wildly vary between a few mil to a few bil.
+* Expected profit: hard to estimate but there is always guaranteed ISK in the form of OPE, and other loot drops wildly vary between a few mil to a few bil.
+* Notable risks: not really, if you are proper fit and aware of the few PVP dangers
 * Where to find more info: Minimax Zed, Ali Aras

 ### CRAB Beacons (Popkrab)
 * Characters needed: 3-4
 * Ship/Items Needed: HAW Dread or 2 Vargurs to run the site, response blops/fax
 * ISK investment needed: 6b+
-* Time investment: As often as you want, each beacon can be run for an hour and each cap-capable character can link to three beacons a day
+* Limiting factors: maximum 3 beacons / day / capital-capable character
+* Time investment: Maximum one hour per beacon
 * Expected profit: Depends on DBS but raw bounties are around 500-750m/hr, "blue" loot pays for beacons
+* Notable risks: becoming content
 * Where to find more info: Popkrab group on SeAT

 ## Industry